-- 1. Horses and riders must each successfully complete (not necessarily as a combination) two novice rides of 40-79 km (in one day) and two novice rides of 80-100 km.
-Of the four (4) required rides, at least two (2) must be completed at Federation Licensed Competitions and no more than two (2) of the required rides may be completed at non-Federation Licensed Competitions authorized by the Federation.
-The required 80-100 km rides may be completed either as: - a. two single-day events, or - b. one single-day event and one multi-day event (for the multi-day event, 40-50km must be completed per day for two consecutive days at the same competition).

-All qualifications must be met no later than the definite entry deadline for the horse's and/or rider's first CEI 1 as published in the FEI Definite Schedule for that Event, including the Mandatory Out of Competition Period.
-All FEI registration and/or passport requirements must be completed prior to the submission of the novice qualifications.
+- 1. Of the four (4) required rides, at least two (2) must be completed at Federation Licensed Competitions and no more than two (2) of the required rides may be completed at non-Federation Licensed Competitions authorized by the Federation. - All qualifications must be met no later than the definite entry deadline for the horse's and/or rider's first CEI 1 as published in the FEI Definite Schedule for that Event, including the Mandatory Out of Competition Period. - 3.
+All FEI registration and/or passport requirements must be completed prior to the submission of the novice qualifications. - 4.
+When submitting results from rides at non-Federation Licensed Competitions authorized by the Federation, riders must provide the Federation with a completed Reporting Form or copy of Logbook.